wanghaisheng/responsive-landing-page-starter/content/blog/en/announcing-the-vonage-video-client-sdk-version-2-19.md

 When requesting to share a user’s screen, many browsers provide a dialogue that allows the user to specify what they would like to share.

 Electron is a popular platform to build cross-platform web-based applications with, and many of our developers choose Electron to deploy their desktop applications.
-In fact, Electron is used by many desktop applications you already use such as Slack, WhatsApp, and Dischord.
+In fact, Electron is used by many desktop applications you already use such as Slack, WhatsApp, and Discord.

 We noticed the ability to select a specific window or tab missing from Electron, so we built it for you!
 Developers may now take advantage of the SDK’s built-in source picker when requesting screen sharing without any additional code.